-Did Your Loved One Suffer Nursing Abuse or Neglect in Boca Raton?
+Did Your Loved One Suffer Nursing Home Abuse In Boca Raton?

 Watching those you love grow older and experience age-related conditions like Alzheimer’s disease and dementia can cause significant stress and anxiety.
-Despite the best of precautions by families, incidents of abuse and neglect in nursing homes adversely impact as many as 30 percent of all nursing home facilities according to the National Center on Elder Abuse (NCEA).
+Despite the best precautions by families, incidents of abuse and neglect in nursing homes adversely impact as many as 30 percent of all nursing home facilities according to the National Center on Elder Abuse (NCEA).
 If you or someone you love has been the victim of nursing home abuse or neglect, the Shiner Law Group has a long history of helping the nursing home residents who have suffered mistreatment in skilled nursing facilities.
+Our Boca Raton nursing home abuse attorneys are here to help.

 Nursing home injury cases might take one of many forms, including but not limited to neglect, physical abuse, financial abuse, sexual abuse, or emotional abuse.
 Nursing home cases can be difficult to litigate because patients in residential facilities for the elderly are often reluctant to report what is happening.
 While neglect can be so obvious that it is impossible not to notice, mistreatment can be difficult to detect or prove in many cases.
 When there are obvious physical signs of neglect or abuse, such as bedsores, bruises, and broken bones, it can be much easier to establish that a loved one is the victim of elder abuse than when there are few outward physical signs.